Naoufal-Rhioui/Data-Science-Projects/Web APIs & Classification/README.md

     - After we successfully scraper the subreddits, we put the data into a dataframe.
     - Created 'label' column to differentiate the two dataframes and merged them.
     - Created a new column which combined the title and selftext columns so we could use a pandas series         for our CountVectorizer.
-    - We loaded pipeline object into our GridSearchCV model to tune over the ountVectorizer.
+    - We loaded pipeline object into our GridSearchCV model to tune over the countVectorizer.
 We also tried       logistic regression model to compare our scores.